yhj0313/GeomechX/README.md

 # GeomechX

+⚠️ This project is under active development.
+The core solver is mostly complete, but documentation and user manuals are currently being written.

 **GeomechX** is a numerical simulator for coupled Thermo-Hydro-Mechanical (THM) processes in geomechanics, developed with PETSc and written in C++.
 It is designed for academic and research use, with a flexible and extensible structure for numerical modeling in geological media.

 ---